MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/dism/DISM.md

 ### [Start-OSUninstall](Start-OSUninstall.md)
 Windows gives a user the ability to uninstall and roll back to a previous version of Windows.
-You can use DISM to initiate an uninstall
+You can use DISM to initiate an uninstall.

 ### [Update-WIMBootEntry](Update-WIMBootEntry.md)
 Updates the Windows image file boot (WIMBoot) configuration entry, associated with either the specified data source ID, the renamed image file path or the moved image file path.